Mountains of Sin Dissolved

 हरि उच्चारण मंत्र हा अगाध | पळे भूतबाधा भेणे तेणे || ३ ||

-The utterance of Hari - this mantra is fathomless.
-Evil spirits flee in terror from its very presence.
+The utterance of Hari is a fathomless mantra; evil spirits flee in terror before it.

 The first two verses gave you images: dissolving sin, grass becoming fire.
 Now Dnyaneshwar drops the metaphors and makes a bare declaration.
 The utterance of Hari is a mantra beyond all fathoming.
 Evil spirits flee in terror from its presence.
 He calls the Name agadha, bottomless, a depth you cannot exhaust no matter how long you dive.
 And the forces that have been haunting you, the fear, the compulsion, the looping thoughts that circle the same territory night after night, these do not gradually weaken.
 They run.